EVanGorkom/EVanGorkom/README.md

 </div>
 <br/>

 I am currently enrolled in a Udemy course on PHP in order to enhance my skills for working on an open source project with Open Austin.
-This project aims to improve the Austin Public Library website, which is currently facing technical issues and requires scalability for future growth.
+This project aims to improve the Austin Public Library website, which is currently facing technical issues in its PHP/Laravel monolith, and requires scalability for future growth.
 My goal is to gain a deeper understanding of the existing code base and assist with debugging the system.
 By learning PHP, I hope to identify necessary changes and contribute to the development of the front-end team, as they seek to shift the site away from it's current monolithic structure and into a SOA using technologies like JavaScript and React.

 ---